Showing posts with label georgia. Show all posts

 Ron, Andy, and Dakota went to play golf at 10:00 A.M.

 While the men were off golfing, everyone else rode to Tallahassee, Florida.
-Where, we all played miniature golf.
+We all played miniature golf.

-I was trying to take pictures and play miniature golf but the kids played too fast and could not keep up.
+I was trying to take pictures and play miniature golf, but the kids played too fast, and I couldn't keep up.

 Playing Putt-Putt Golf

-Montana sat next to me at the movies but when Nicholas changed into a man of fire, Montana went and sat in his moms lap.
+Montana sat next to me at the movies, but when Nicholas became a man of fire, Montana went and sat in his mom's lap.

 Montana got up and went to sit with his mom.

-At the movies everyone ate a hotdogs and drank a coke.
+At the movies, everyone ate a hot dog and drank a Coke.

 I went into Sierra's room and wrote in my journal.